Labann/Labann/README.md

 # Hey 👋🏾,

-I’m a **Frontend Developer** focused on writing clean, scalable code and continuously improving the way I think, design, and build.
+I’m a **Software Developer** focused on writing clean, scalable code and continuously improving the way I think, design, and build.

 ---
 ## **Tech Stack**